Numigi/aeroo_reports/README.md

 The language used for printing the template must be parametrized in the field 'Language Evaluation' (by default: o.partner_id.lang).

-## Importing a Template from a DMS

-This feature has been tested with Alfresco, but it should work with any DMS compliant with the CMIS protocol.
-The idea is to store and maintain the template(s) of a report in the DMS and upload it into Odoo when generating the report.

-If the DMS can not be reached when the user clicks for generating the report, the last available version of the template is used.
-A message is logged in the dicsussion thread of the object to track what report/version was generated.

-### Configure the DMS connector

-* Go to: Connectors -> Aeroo Reports / DMS
-* Create a new backend
-* Select the url / username / password that will be used to connect to the DMS
-* Click on 'Update Repository List'

 ### Configure the report

 * Go to: Settings -> Technical -> Reports -> Aeroo Reports